 140.636.01 PERL FOR BIOINFORMATICS

 Uses the PERL programming language to introduce skills and concepts needed to process and interpret data from high-throughput technologies in the biological sciences.
-Key concepts are introduced and reinforced through lectures with live computer demonstrations, weekly readings, and programming exercises.
-Excercises and examples draw heavily from biological sequency analysis as welll as real-world problems in proteomics and genetics.
-Guest lecturers present case studies of PERL and UNIX usage in scientific investigations.
-Students are introduced to bioinformatics software-development resources available online and to necessary computer science fundamentals.
+Introduces key concepts, which are reinforced through lectures with live computer demonstrations, weekly readings, and programming exercises.
+Excercises and examples draw heavily from biological sequence analysis as welll as real-world problems in proteomics and genetics.
+Students learn how to use a High Performance Compute Cluster and also how to create their own servers in the Amazon cloud.
+Guest lecturers present case studies of PERL and Linux usage in scientific investigations.
+Introduces students to bioinformatics software-development resources available online, and to necessary computer science fundamentals.

 Upon successfully completing this course, students will be able to:

 Operate the Perl programming language (including the ability to (1) read and write perl scripts, and (2) download and use perl bioinformatics libraries, e.g. bioperl)